Error: Contact form not found.

 Can You File Bankruptcy on a Judgment and Stop Collections?

-Yes.
-Filing for bankruptcy immediately stops collection efforts through the automatic stay.
+In many cases, filing for bankruptcy may pause collection efforts through the automatic stay.
 This includes:

 • Debt collector calls